rgolder1/jmh/README.md

         this.eventRepository = eventRepository;
     }

-The @Setup annotations takes a parameter to determine whether the setup method should be called once for the full test (the default), or once before each iteration.
+One point to note is that the JMH @Setup annotations takes an optional parameter to determine whether the setup method should be called once for the full test (the default), or once before each iteration.
 Use the following to run before each iteration:

     @Setup(value = Iteration)

 #### Viewing SQL

-To view the SQL being run by the test configure the following in the respective application properties file (noting that this will slow the test run down):
+To view the SQL being run by the test configure the following in the application properties file for the respective database (noting that this will slow the test run down):

     show_sql: true